 As in the previous case, if you want to measure these parameters, you should record them as dimensions in GA4.

 If for some reason you have several websites and you don't want the outgoing click event to be triggered when jumping from one to another, you should exclude those domains in the data stream.
 To do this, go to "More tagging settings" and choose the option "Configure your domains" and add the domains you want to exclude as outgoing links.

 One of the configuration options you have in Universal Analytics, within views, is to enable site search tracking.
 Well, in GA4 this becomes an event called view_search_results.

 Este evento se lanza cuando la url de la página contenga un parámetro de consulta (q, s, search,keyword…), es decir algo del tipo https://carlosmdh.es/?q=analytics.
 En la configuración puedes incluir hasta 10 parámetros, todo ellos separados por coma.
 Para identificar el valor del parámetro que usa tu sitio web para devolver los resultados de una consulta, haz una búsqueda e identifica el parámetro que se genera en la url entre «?» e «=».
 En mi caso es la letra q.

 As in previous cases the view_search_results event is sent with several parameters:

 - search_term.
-The search term used by the user (in the case of my example above it is "analytics".
+The query term used by the user (in the case of my example above it is "analytics".

 - q_[additional-query-parameter].
 In the case of introducing additional parameters that may be useful you can configure the site's query event to capture them.
 We would do this as follows.